KMArtwork/CSS-Notes/README.md

 10. `align-content` is used to space multiple rows along the cross axis.
 11. `flex-direction` is used to specify the main and cross axes.
 12. `flex-flow` is used to specify `flex-wrap` and `flex-direction` in one declaration.
-13.Flex containers can be nested inside of each other by declaring `display: flex` or `display: inline-flex` for children of flex containers.
+13. Flex containers can be nested inside of each other by declaring `display: flex` or `display: inline-flex` for children of flex containers.